Rx Medicines

 How VHCF is helping

-- VHCF’s The Pharmacy Connection (TPC) makes it easier for medical providers to obtain free medications for chronically ill patients through pharmaceutical company Patient Assistance Programs.
-TPC software streamlines everything from determining patient eligibility to ordering, tracking and reporting.
-More than 110 pharmaceutical companies are TPC partners.
-To-date, TPC has generated more than $1 billion in free medications.
+• VHCF’s The Pharmacy Connection (TPC) makes it easier for medical providers to obtain free medications for chronically ill patients through pharmaceutical company Patient Assistance Programs.
+TPC streamlines everything from determining patient eligibility to ordering, tracking and reporting.
+More than 200 pharmaceutical companies with over 340 Patient Assistance Programs are TPC partners.

-- VHCF provides access to comprehensive resources on starting and operating Medication Assistance Programs (MAPS) in Virginia.
+• VHCF provides access to comprehensive resources on starting and operating Medication Assistance Programs (MAPS) in Virginia.

 Many VHCF grantees utilize VHCF’s The Pharmacy Connection to help their clients receive urgently needed medications for chronic illnesses.
 For their patients, the medications mean the difference between health and illness and, sometimes, life and death.

-Through its grants and initiatives directed toward Rx medications, VHCF is making a significant impact on the health and wellbeing of Virginians statewide.
+Through its grants and initiatives directed toward Rx medications, VHCF is making a significant impact on the health and well-being of Virginians statewide.